-To determine the share of the program that is eligible for recovery through development charges, the project costs are reduced by any anticipated grants, "replacement" shares and the legislated "10 per cent reduction" for any eligible services.
+To determine the share of the program that is eligible for recovery through development charges, the project costs are reduced by any anticipated grants, "benefit to existing" shares and the legislated "10 per cent reduction" for any eligible services.

-A replacement share occurs when a new facility will, at least in part, replace a facility that is demolished, redeployed or will otherwise not be available to serve its former function.
-The replacement share of the capital program is not deemed to be development-related and is therefore removed from the development charge calculation.
-The capital cost for replacement shares will require funding from nondevelopment charge sources, typically property taxes or user fees.
+A benefit to existing share represents that portion of a capital project that will benefit existing development.
+It could, for example, represent a portion of a new facility that is demolished, redeployed or will otherwise not be available to serve its former function (a "replacement" share).
+The benefit to existing share of the capital program is not deemed to be development-related and is therefore removed from the development charge calculation.
+The capital cost for replacement shares will require funding from non-development charge sources, typically property taxes or user fees.